Measurement of the branching fraction ratios $R(D^{+})$ and $R(D^{*+})$ using muonic $\tau$ decays

 The experimental challenge in analysing this system is the presence of multiple neutrinos in the final state, mandating a partial reconstruction of both the $\tau$-lepton and $b$-hadron decays.
 This partial reconstruction leaves the signal highly susceptible to a large number of backgrounds, which must be carefully controlled.
 Previous analyses of the \mbox{$b \to c \tau^{-} \overline{\nu}_\tau$} system include measurements of the $\tau$-lepton and charm-hadron polarisation~\cite{Belle:2017ilt,LHCb:2023ssl} and the lepton universality ratios $R(D)$ and \RDst, which are formed from the branching fraction ratios ${\cal B}(\DDstTauNu)/{\cal B}(\DDstMuNu)$.
+Lepton universality is the SM symmetry of equal coupling to the different charged lepton species, only broken by the different masses of the leptons.
 A combination~\cite{HFLAV21} of the measurements~\cite{Lees:2012xj,Lees:2013uzd,Sato:2016svk,Huschle:2015rga,Belle:2019rba,Hirose:2017dxl,LHCb-PAPER-2022-052,LHCb-PAPER-2022-039} differs by approximately three standard deviations from the SM predictions~\cite{Bigi:2016mdz,Gambino:2019sif,Bordone:2019vic,Bernlochner:2017jka,Jaiswal:2017rve,BaBar:2019vpl,Martinelli:2021onb,Bigi:2017jbd,FermilabLattice:2021cdg}, indicating a potential enhancement of the semitauonic transition rate.
 Additional measurements of this process are therefore highly motivated.